 Cluster Update: New apartment, New Network Hell

 I am so excited!
 For the first time, I am living in a full-fledged apartment instead of a dorm room.
-I get everything moved in and enjoy my first day relaxing.
-The next day, I attempt to bring my computer cluster online...
-No luck!
+After moving in, I enjoy my first day relaxing.
+The next day, I attempt to connect my computer cluster to my campus's network but I have no luck!

-When I power it up and connect it to an Ethernet port, there is no blinking led lights on the port.
+After connecting it to an Ethernet port, there is no blinking led lights on the port or the device's network jack.
 Well, the port is dead, right?
 Nope!
-Connecting other devices to the port works just fine.
-WTF?!
+Connecting other devices to the port works just fine. ???

 All of my network and DHCP configurations begin with the rc.local file (super stable, right!).
 I disable the rc.local script and run each command within it after boot.
 Still no luck, ahhhhhhhhhhhhh!